 Part of the estate was built on land that had belonged to the parish vestry and had once been known as Poors Wood.
 This name clearly lacked social cachet so Bushey Mead was conceived.
 It derived from Bushey Meadows, the fields that lay to the south.

 In his autobiographical work Something in Linoleum: A Thirties Education, Paul Vaughan says that Bushey Mead was a 19th-century name for the lake at Cannon Hill – but Hidden London can find no corroboration for this assertion, and it would be unusual to call a lake a ‘mead’ (other than Lake Mead, which is quite a different matter) as the word is an archaic or poetic term for a meadow.

 Whatever the truth of the lake’s appellation, cartographers have moved the locality’s label further and further south over the decades, so that on some maps Bushey Mead now appears to take in most or all of Cannon Hill.
-Often in such cases, what begins as a misconception can end up as the de facto standard.
+Often in such cases, what begins as a misconception can end up as the way it is.
 Future updates of this article may therefore acquiesce in treating Bushey Mead as a much bigger place than has been discussed above.

 In their early years, the streets of Bushey Mead were popularly referred to as the [Twelve] Apostles, a nickname said to have been invented by the local district nurses.
 The name is still used by the local residents’ association.